Elmer W. Campbell Chair

 Her work has covered topics including valuation of ecosystem services, water quality trading, water allocation and the impacts of climate change.
 Currently, she is part of an interdisciplinary research team funded by an NSF grant focused on valuing the potential benefits from dam removals and river restoration.
 Part of this new research involves estimating distance decay in willingness to pay for river restoration and building a bioeconomic model connecting freshwater systems to the inshore cod fishery.
 This work is joint with colleagues at Bowdoin and the University of Southern Maine.
 She is also beginning new research examining economic resilience and capacity building in the face of rapid glacier melt.

 Lewis also co-authors the popular Environmental and Nature Resource Economics textbook with Tom Tietenberg.
-The 10th edition of this book is forthcoming in early 2014.
+The 10th edition of this book was just published in February 2014.

 She currently serves on the Board of Maine Audubon, the Penobscot River Science Steering Committee and the Advisory Board of Mitchell Center for Environment and Watershed Research.
 She received the friend of UCOWR award in 2005.

 Lewis’s teaching areas include microeconomics, environmental economics, natural resource economics and valuation.
 She is currently the Chair of the Economics Department.